Are There Any Differences Between a Homosexual and Heterosexual Divorce?

 Before We Begin We Need Clarify Same-Sex Marriage Legality in the United States.

-2021: The United States of America Does Officially and Legally Recognize Same-Sex Marriage and Divorce, as of 2015.
+The United States of America Does Officially and Legally Recognize Same-Sex Marriage and Divorce.

 This happened after the Supreme Court of the United States ruled to make same-sex marriages legal in all 50 states in the Obergefell v.
 Hodges case.

-Up until roughly six years ago, the laws in the state of Missouri, unfortunately, did not allow or recognize same-sex marriages or unions of any sort, including the divorce or dissolution of same-sex marriages or divorces.
-Kansas, along with a few other states legalized same-sex marriage in 2014, but the Obergefell v.
+Up until roughly a few years ago, the laws in the state of Missouri, unfortunately, did not allow or recognize same-sex marriages or unions of any sort, including the divorce or dissolution of same-sex marriages or divorces.
+Kansas, along with a few other states legalized same-sex marriage, but the Obergefell v.
 Hodges Supreme Court case conclusively made it legal for same-sex couples to have marriages and divorces.

 "No union is more profound than marriage, for it embodies the highest ideals of love, fidelity, devotion, sacrifice, and family.
 In forming a marital union, two people become something greater than once they were.
 As some of the petitioners in these cases demonstrate, marriage embodies a love that may endure even past death.
 It would misunderstand these men and women to say they disrespect the idea of marriage.
 Their plea is that they do respect it, respect it so deeply that they seek to find its fulfillment for themselves.
 Their hope is not to be condemned to live in loneliness, excluded from one of civilization's oldest institutions.
 They ask for equal dignity in the eyes of the law.
 The Constitution grants them that right."